Appeal to Wealth

-- The link between vaccines and autism, although now well refuted, gained much of its popularity because Jenny McCarthy endorsed it.
+- The link between vaccines and autism gained much of its popularity because Jenny McCarthy endorsed it.

 - A lot of people today embrace the inverse: if someone from Hollywood said it, it must be bullshit.
 That is equally fallacious.

 - A variation is arguing that price is directly proportional to how good something is; the "You Get What You Pay For" argument usually takes the form "X costs more than Y, therefore X is superior in every way to Y." This is not true; for example, a Motorola Aura costs six times more than a Blackberry Curve but does not have a full keyboard, and a $2500 Volvo 245 station wagon makes a better town car that a $2 million McLaren F1.

 - An example for smaller purchases: multiple articles on China have described factories producing common items such as computer cords, and putting them in different packaging with different labels.
 The exact same object is sold in computer stores worldwide for multiple different prices (and under the labels of multiple different companies), depending on packaging.
 People will fallaciously assume that if something is more expensive, it must be higher-quality.